dbeniamine/PyPass/Readme.md

 PyPass is a small launcher for searching quickly your password store.

+## Features

++ Quick access to your passwords
++ Inline completion matching any substrings
++ Copy password to clipboard
++ Parametrable timeout
++ Restore old clipboard on exit
++ Display the password

 ## Installation

 It requires [pass](https://www.passwordstore.org/) to be already installed and configured